apiflask/apiflask/docs/usage.md

     category = String()
 ```

-!!! tip "What if I want to use a different field name in the schema?"
+!!! tip "What if I want to use a different external field name?"

     For example, in your ORM model class, you have a `phone` field that
     store the user's phone number: